jcaillon/valet/docs/content/docs/800.roadmap/_index.md

   - prompt the user in the scrolling terminal.
 Then we add an option to instead open a full screen editor.
 - In benchmark, with debug mode on, we can compute the time spent on each line of a function.
 See extdebug shopt.
 - add snippets for the esc codes.
 Add snippets on the global variables.
-- Demo with ascii cinema: https://asciinema.org.
-Put the showcase in the index page instead.
 - Revamp self build:
   - add more checks on command definition
   - Filter build command for `commands.d` directory
   - we split the commands file into several one, per extension, so we don't have to load everything immediately
+  - self build has 2 modes: either build each command with the extension preprend (yg generate, showcase interactive); this is the default.
+Or also give the option to build the commands without the extension prefix.
 - Tests:
   - add an option to display the received outputs markdown instead of comparing (or in addition to comparing).
 We can add our own function to display a markdown file.
   - self-add-test